Warmund/Warmund/README.md

-- 👋 Hi, I’m @Warmund
+- 👋 Hi, I’m Patrick
-- 👀 I’m interested in Sports
+- 👀 I’m interested in Sports (like Climbing or MTB)
-- 🌱 I’m currently learning git and Programming
+- 🌱 I’m currently learning PyTorch & Autoencoder
 - 📫 How to reach me: DM

 <!---